 Where is Almaden Valley?

 Almaden sits nestled between the Santa Teresa foothills and the Santa Cruz Mountains in a southwest corner of Santa Clara County.
 It touches the Los Gatos and Cambrian Park borders on one side, Blossom Valley on another and stretches toward Morgan Hill at the base of the valley.
 The major roads winding through Almaden are Camden Avenue, Almaden Expressway, and Coleman Avenue.
-The local landmark, viewable from much of Almaden Valley, is the famous Mount Umunhum, perched at a high point of the coastal foothills.
-(Someday, it is hoped that will be a park accessible to all – like Mount Tam to the north.)
+The local landmark, viewable from much of Almaden Valley, is the famous Mount Umunhum, perched at a high point of the coastal foothills and recently opened to the public as park land.

 Why Choose Almaden Valley?